Moderate Dimension Reduction for $k$-Center Clustering: Moderate Dimension Reduction for Vanilla -Center

 Scaling $G$ by a factor of $\tfrac{\alpha}{T}$ (i.e., the final map is $G'=\tfrac{\alpha}{T}G$) proves the first bullet.
-For ease of presentation, we analyze the second bullet (about preserving solutions) without this scaling.
+For ease of presentation, we analyze the second bullet (about preserving solutions) without this scaling, as the scaling factor cancels and does not affect the argument.

-\subparagraph*{Solution.} We want to show that $C\subset P$ is an $O(\alpha)$-approximate $k$-center solution of $P$ whenever $G(C)$ is a $2$-approximate $k$-center solution of $G(P)$.
-We shall actually prove the contrapositive claim, and consider a set $B\subset P$ for which there exists a point $p'\in P$ such that $\dist(p',B)> 5\alpha$.
+\subparagraph*{Solution.} We want to show that $C\subseteq P$ is an $O(\alpha)$-approximate $k$-center solution of $P$ whenever $G(C)$ is a $2$-approximate $k$-center solution of $G(P)$.
+We shall actually prove the contrapositive claim, and consider a set $B\subseteq P$ for which there exists a point $p'\in P$ such that $\dist(p',B)> 5\alpha$.
 Now for every point $p\in P$, denote by $c_p$ its closest center from $C^*$.
 Then the following holds.
 By the triangle inequality,

 Thus, $G(B)$ is not a $2$-approximate $k$-center solution of $G(P)$.
 This concludes the proof of \Cref{thm:dimension_reduction_for_kcenter}.
 The constant $2$ in the approximation is arbitrary and could be changed to any other constant by adapting the other parameters. \end{proof}